WahyuPWL/KP2-WebCrawling/README.md

 To run the code as webservice you'll need:
 1. 127.0.0.1:8000/main  --> For making first run
 2. 127.0.0.1:8000/fix    --> For fixing the error, i.e, browser accidentaly exit

+You can run autoRun.py after running server, it will delete all log and starting crawling and create log from beginning